The Sick Rose William Blake

 "The Sick Rose" in Context: Blake's Broader Works

 "The Sick Rose" is not an isolated piece but reflects Blake's broader concerns and themes.
 His other works, both in Songs of Innocence and Songs of Experience, explore similar ideas about innocence, experience, and the forces of good and evil.
-The poem shares thematic resonances with other works, emphasizing the vulnerability of innocence to the corrupting influences of the world.
+In practice, the poem shares thematic resonances with other works, emphasizing the vulnerability of innocence to the corrupting influences of the world.
 Understanding "The Sick Rose" within the context of Blake's oeuvre provides a deeper appreciation of its meaning and significance.

 Enduring Relevance: Interpretations Across Time